-Jubail also is one of Bechtel's most remarkable achievements— a city built from the sand up, requiring vast resources and logistical planning on an unprecedented scale.
-It the biggest civil engineering project in modern times—and it's getting bigger.
+Jubail is one of Bechtel's proudest collaborations — a city built from the sand up, requiring vast resources and logistical planning on an unprecedented scale.
+It is the biggest civil engineering project in modern times, and it continues to grow.

-- adds residential development for more than 120,000 residents
+- a major residential area for more than 120,000 people; and

 - expansion of the King Fahd Industrial Port for both commercial and industrial business, including in-demand metals like aluminum and iron ore, and general cargo for the entire industrial complex as well as for a large surrounding region of Saudi Arabia.